The Museum of the American Arts & Crafts Movement

 A state-of-the-art facility in downtown St. Pete, the Museum of the American Arts & Crafts Movement is a marvel, inside and out.

-St. Pete is well-known for its creative, independent spirit – which is why it's the perfect place for the Museum of the American Arts & Crafts Movementa gorgeously designed facility that houses captivating works of art.
+St. Pete is well-known for its creative, independent spirit – which is why it's the perfect place for the Museum of the American Arts & Crafts Movement, a gorgeously designed facility that houses captivating works of art.
 Here’s everything you need to know before you visit this striking museum in the heart of downtown St. Pete.

 What’s Happening at the Museum

-Currently on exhibit is "Dignity and Grace: These Humbler Metals," a collection of more than 300 works of art including lamps, chandeliers, and other examples of metalwork.
+Now on permanent exhibit is "Dignity and Grace: These Humbler Metals," a collection of more than 300 works of art including lamps, chandeliers, and other examples of metalwork.
 Artists whose work is featured in the exhibit range from Frank Lloyd Wright and Tiffany Studios to The Roycroft Shops, Gustav Stickley and Dirk van Erp.
-Also on display is “Arthur Wesley Dow: His Beloved Ipswich.
-Photographs, Paintings, and Prints,” an outstanding collection of Dow’s eclectic artwork including over 60 works of color woodblocks, paintings, and original cyanotypes from the rare Ipswich Days album.

 See Incredible, Handmade Works of Art and Craft